TheKrowi/Krowi_AchievementFilter_TooltipData/README.md

 [Click here for full description](Descriptions/Wago.io.md)

-## Contribute data
+# Contribute data
 Contributing data is very welcome as maintaining this data and keeping it up to date is a timeconsuming task.

+## Workflow
 I initiall assume you know how to work with git.
 The preffered way of contributing is creating a branch and committing pull requests with your data which will be approved by me.
 More details on how github works will be added later.

+## Where to add data
 In the `Data` folder you'll find `.lua` files for each expansion.
 If the expansion would not be there yet, take another one as a template and add it to the `Files.xml`.

+## Functions
 There are 2 ways to add data with either the `N` or `NT` functions.

+## Single criteria addition
-The `N` function is generally used when an achievement has a single criteria that needs to be added to the tooltip.
+The `N` function is generally used when an achievement has a single criteria that needs to be added to a tooltip.
 It can also be used for each criteria individually but not preferred.
 ```lua
 { N, 17899, 0, type.Unit, 190326, txt[15], txt[16] }, -- Flashfrost Flyover Challenge: Gold
 ```

+## Multiple criteria addition
-The `NT` function is used when an achievement has multiple criteria that need to be added to the tooltip.
+The `NT` function is used when an achievement has multiple criteria that need to be added to a tooltip.
 ```lua
 { -- Battle on the Dragon Isles
     NT, 16464,